-Credit Europe Bank (Romania) S.A. established an IT & IS governance structure in order to promote and grant support in using the information technology in the bank's business processes.
-The IT & IS Steering Committee is part of this structure, appointed by the Bank's Managing Board and ensures that the IT initiatives and projects are consistent with CEB Romania strategic objectives.
+Credit Europe Bank (Romania) S.A. established an IT & IS governance structure in order to promote and achieve an appropriate application framework to provide support in the application of information security principles and in the effective use of information technology in the business processes of the Bank.
+The IT & IS Steering Committee ("IT&ISSC" sau "Committee") is part of this structure, appointed by the Bank's Managing Board and ensures the suport in order for the IT initiatives and projects are consistent with CEB Romania strategic objectives.

-IT & IS Steering Committee meets whenever necessary, but at least four times a year and is composed at 31.12.2022 of: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Operating Officer & Vice-President; Chief Legal Officer & Vice-President; Chief Financial Officer and Financial Director; Information Security Division Director; Information Tehnology Division Director; IT & Communication Department Coordinator - Deputy Director; Project Management Department Coordinator - Deputy Director.
+IT & IS Steering Committee meets whenever necessary, but at least quarterly and is composed at 31.12.2023 of: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Operating Officer & Vice-President; Chief Legal Officer & Vice-President; Chief Financial Officer and Financial Director; Information Security Division Director; Information Tehnology Division Director; IT & Communication Department Coordinator - Deputy Director; Project Management Department Coordinator - Deputy Director.